-Figure 5 shows results with the Multivariate Lorenz'96 model, with g = q = 4 radii groups, and the 4D parameter set to K = 1.
-The inflation is kept constant for each experiment, with multiple experiments spanning α ∈ [1.02, 1.1].
+Figure 5 shows results with the multivariate Lorenz'96 model, with g = q = 4 radii groups and the 4-D parameter set to K = 1.
+The inflation is kept constant for each experiment, with multiple experiments spanning $\alpha \in [1.02, 1.1]$.
 The localization radius is varied in increments of 0.5 over the range [0.5, 16] for the constant case.
 The corresponding minimal-error radii are used as mean inputs into our adaptive algorithm.
-For the adaptive case we choose four arbitrary groupings of radii (g = 4) with the mean function mmean.
-The parameters v̄ take one of three possible values, the optimal constant radius -1, +0, and +1.
-The parameters Var(v) take one value from {1/4,1,4}.
-The 4D variable is set to K = 1 to look at an additional observation in the future.
+For the adaptive case we choose four arbitrary groupings of radii (g = 4) with the mean function m{mean} .
+The parameters \overline{v} take one of three possible values, the optimal constant radius -1, +0, and +1.
+The parameters Var(v) take one value from $\{1/4, 1, 4\}$.
+The 4-D variable is set to K = 1 to look at an additional observation in the future.

-- As before, the results for the constant radius were their optimal for each given inflation value, while the adaptive results were obtained through a search of possible means and variances around that value.
-The largest reduction in error is only about 8%, however this is a significant improvement over the behavior of the univariate Lorenz '96.
-In the canonical Lorenz '96 there is no meaningful choice of grouping other than arbitrary, but in this case, the groups were chosen such that all related variables have the same forcing from equation (31).
-The results show a significant improvement over the univariate case, especially for low - 30 inflation values.
-We note that the filter spin-uptakes significantly longer for the adaptive localization case than for the constant univariate case.
-Consequently, the assimilation cycles are chosen in the time interval [500,5500] units.
-An idea to mitigate this might be to run the filter with a constant radius for a few assimilation cycles before switching to the adaptive localization strategy, such as to allow the filter to quickly catch up with the shadow attractor trajectory.
+As before, the results for the constant radius were their optimal value for each given inflation value, while the adaptive results were obtained through a search for possible means and variances around that value.
+The largest reduction in error is only about 8 %; however, this is a significant improvement over the behavior of the univariate Lorenz'96.
+In the canonical Lorenz'96 there is no meaningful choice of grouping other than arbitrary, but in this case, the groups were chosen such that all related variables have the same forcing from Eq.
+(31).
+The results show a significant improvement over the univariate case, especially for low inflation values.
+We note that the filter spinup takes significantly longer for the adaptive localization case than for the constant univariate case.